Transtec 70 micrograms/h transdermal patch

 On administration of MAO inhibitors in the last 14 days prior to the administration of the opioid pethidine life-threatening interactions have been observed affecting the central nervous system and respiratory and cardiovascular function.
 The same interactions between MAO inhibitors and TRANSTEC® cannot be ruled out (see section 4.3).

 When TRANSTEC® is applied together with other opioids, anaesthetics, hypnotics, sedatives, antidepressants, neuroleptics, and in general, medicinal products that depress respiration and the central nervous system, the CNS effects may be intensified.
+The concomitant use of TRANSTEC® with gabapentinoids (gabapentin and pregabalin) may result in respiratory depression, hypotension, profound sedation, coma or death (see section 4.4)'.
 This applies also to alcohol.

 TRANSTEC® should be used cautiously when co-administered with: